milesj/forum/install.md

 # Forum Installation #

-There are 2 forms of installation, automated (command line) and manual.
-I suggest using the automated process.
-Before you begin, the following requirements are needed:

-* users table - The forum does not provide a users table, you must create that yourself.
-You can configure the plugin to interact with your users table by editing the values in forum/config/config.php.
+To begin, upload the forum into your applications plugins folder.

+## 1. Creating your users table ##

+If you already have a users table, please verify the configuration for $userMap and $statusMap in forum/config/config.php.

+If you do not have a users table, please create one with these minimum fields: id, username, email, password and status (active, pending, banned, etc).
+You may name the columns as you please as long as you configure it correctly in the $userMap and $statusMap in forum/config/config.php.

+## 2. Modifying your user model ##

+Once your users table and user model is created, add the following to the user model:

+	public $hasOne = array('Forum.Profile');

+	public $hasMany = array('Forum.Access', 'Forum.Moderator');

+## 3. Preparing your app ##

-* admin routing - Admin prefix routing must be enabled, see below.
+Admin routing must be enabled in app/config/core.php.

-* rss parsing - RSS parsing must be enabled to use the RSS feeds, see below.
+	Configure::write('Routing.prefixes', array('admin'));

+As well as RSS parsing in app/config/routes.php.

+	Router::parseExtensions('rss');

+And finally applying these routes.

+	Router::connect('/forum/help/*', array('plugin' => 'forum', 'controller' => 'forum', 'action' => 'help'));
+	Router::connect('/forum/rules/*', array('plugin' => 'forum', 'controller' => 'forum', 'action' => 'rules'));
+	Router::connect('/admin/forum/settings/*', array('plugin' => 'forum', 'controller' => 'forum', 'action' => 'settings', 'admin' => true));

-## Automated ##
+## 4. Run the installer ##

 For your convenience, there is an automated installation script that you can run through the command line.
 If you do not have access to a command line, please jump down to the manual installation section.

-To begin, upload the forum into your applications plugins folder.
-Once uploaded, run the following command in your command line and follow the on screen instructions.
+Now run the following command in your command line and follow the on screen instructions.

 	cake -app /path/to/app install

-## Manual ##
+# Manual Installation #

 The manual process is a bit tedious, so bare with.